Gibeon (ancient city): Kingdom of Yehuda

-Wine industry

 The flat and fertile land with many springs which surrounds it gave rise to a flourishing economy, attested to in the large number of ancient jars and wine cellars discovered there.
 The jars could hold 45 litres of wine each and 66 wine cellars two meters deep and dug out of rock have been unearthed in Jib.

 In the 8th and 7th century BCE there was a considerable wine industry there; cellars with room for 95,000 liters of wine have been found.
 Impressive among these finds are sixty-three wine cellars.
 Hebrew inscriptions of גבען (GBʻN) on the handles of wine storage jars, most of which were excavated from a large pool matching the biblical description, made the identification of Gibeon secure and a landmark product of biblical archaeology.
 Pritchard published articles on their production of wine, the Hebrew inscriptions, the rock-cut wine cellars, and the well engineered water conduits that supplied the city water.

-Classical antiquity
+Classical Age

 From the 6th to the beginning of the 1st century BCE, there is scant evidence of occupation.
-Potsherds and coinage from the Late Hellenistic and Hasmonean periods, dating to Antiochus III's and John Hyrcanus' reigns, were discovered at the site.
-During the Roman period there was considerable building, including stepped baths and water conduits.

 Gibeon was possibly a dependency of Jerusalem, and was probably not fortified at the time.